 Hard, slightly granular fabric with frequent tiny elongated white bits and less common darker bits.
 Some voids visible in break.

-Single sherd preserving left-hand (when looking at front of object) retaining lug of brazier that served as stand for cookpot.
-Patches of plaster encrustation on all surface.
+One sherd preserves left-hand (when looking at front of object) retaining lug of brazier that served as stand for cookpot.
+Rare abrasion; worn breaks; irregular patches of plaster encrustation on all surface.

 KenchreaiIV, pp. 144-145, no. RC 100, pl.
 38 (erroneous description and misidentification; B. Adamsheck)